kosamad/the-meadow-project/README.md

 **Map**

-At the bottom of the contact page, a responsive Google Map displays a fictional pin marking the location of The Meadow Project.
+At the bottom of the contact page, a responsive Google Map displays a fictitious pin marking the location of The Meadow Project.
 Alongside the map, users can find the project's address, phone number, and email address, each accompanied by relevant icons for ease of navigation.
 On smaller screens, the layout of the address and contact information adjusts to enhance the site's appearance and usability.

-The code to help render the google map was taken from [W3 schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)
+The code to help render the responsive map was taken from [W3 schools](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp)

 </details>